-We propose an alternative approach that demonstrates that hierarchy discovery (i) can be done efficiently and (ii) performs a policy search with a different bias than non-hierarchical approaches that is advantageous when there exists good hierarchical policies.
-The approach combines Murphy and Paskin's [10] factored encoding of hierarchical structures (see also [17]) into a dynamic Bayesian network (DBN) with Toussaint et al.'s [18] maximum-likelihood estimation technique for policy optimization.
+performs a policy search with a different bias than nonhierarchical approaches that is advantageous when there exists good hierarchical policies.
+The approach combines Murphy and Paskin's (2001) factored encoding of hierarchical structures into a dynamic Bayesian network (DBN) with Toussaint et al.'s (2006) maximum-likelihood estimation technique for policy optimization.
 More precisely, we encode POMDPs with hierarchical controllers into a DBN in such a way that the policy and hierarchy parameters are entries of some conditional probability tables.
 We also consider factored policies that are more general than hierarchical controllers.
-The policy and hierarchy parameters are optimized with the expectationmaximization (EM) algorithm [5].
+The policy and hierarchy parameters are optimized with the expectation-maximization (EM) algorithm (Dempster, Laird, & Rubin 1977).
 Since each iteration of EM essentially consists of inference queries, the approach scales easily.

 Sect.
-2 briefly introduces partially observable Markov decision processes, controllers and policy optimization by maximum likelihood estimation.
+2 briefly introduces partially observable Markov decision processes, controllers, policy optimization by maximum likelihood estimation and hierarchical modeling.
 Sect.
-3 reviews previous work on hierarchical modeling and how to use a dynamic Bayesian network to encode a hierarchical structure.
+3 describes our proposed approach, which combines a dynamic Bayesian network encoding with maximum likelihood estimation to simultaneously optimize a hierarchy and the controller.
 Sect.
-4 describes our proposed approach, which combines a dynamic Bayesian network encoding with maximum likelihood estimation to simultaneously optimize a hierarchy and the controller.
-Sect.
-5 demonstrates the scalability of the proposed approach on benchmark problems.
+4 demonstrates the scalability of the proposed approach on benchmark problems.
 Finally, Sect.
-6 summarizes the paper and discusses future work.
+5 summarizes the paper and discusses future work.